wooby6/ESP8266iTachEmulator/README.md

 ## Example use case

-Using my TRRS Idea i use it for home automation controled by the anymote app
+Using my TRRS Idea i use it for home automation controled by the anymote app, My true goal is to intergrate it into an ir repeater

 ## Building
 **ESP8266iTachEmulatorGUI-wm** Now uses wifimanager partuctally kentaylor version [WifiManager](https://github.com/kentaylor/WiFiManager)